 Laws recognizing same-sex marriage and offering equal rights to same-sex couples are relatively new.
 Today, 22 UN member states allow same-sex couples to marry and enjoy the same legal rights and privileges as heterosexual couples.
 Why is allowing and recognizing same-sex marriage important?
-According to Los Angeles divorce attorney Steven Fernandez, the ability to make decisions about one’s own personal journey is intimate, personal, and defining.
-As a Certified Family Law Specialist and founding member of Los Angeles firm Fernandez & Karney, Fernandez has seen, first-hand, the impact same-sex marriage laws have had in California.
+According to Steven Fernandez, an attorney that routinely handles divorce cases in Los Angeles, the ability to make decisions about one’s own personal journey is intimate, personal, and defining.
+As a Certified Family Law Specialist, Fernandez has seen, first-hand, the impact same-sex marriage laws have had in California.

 “California law now applies equally to all individuals, regardless of their sexual orientation and preference,” he explains.
 “Prior to the legalization of same-sex marriage, same-sex couples had significantly fewer rights and protections in family law matters.
 The new law ensures that all individuals secure the right to make decisions about their own personal lives.”